 So get your digestive juices flowing in the morning with this healthy quinoa breakfast bowl.
 Wash it down with one of my juices or smoothies, and there will be no stopping you!

 Quinoa Breakfast Bowl

 Place coconut oil in a large skillet over medium heat.
 Add onions and sauté until translucent, then add the tomatoes.
 Allow tomatoes to break down, about 5 minutes.
 Toss in the spinach and combine all with a dash of salt and pepper.
-When spinach has wilted, add the quinoa and mix well.
+When spinach has wilted, add the quinoa or cauliflower rice and mix well.
 Take the pan off the heat and stir in the Sriracha.

 Meanwhile, bring a small pot of salted water to a boil.
 Reduce heat so water is simmering.
 Add the vinegar and begin stirring the water quickly to the right, creating a whirlpool.
 Crack one egg at a time into a small bowl or onto a spoon, and then gently drop each egg into the water.
 Boil one egg at a time for better results.
 The egg is done once the white is set, about 3-5 minutes.